Rostech/DI.WeatherApp/README.md

 [![Generic badge](https://img.shields.io/badge/Reading-4min-<COLOR>.svg)]()

 ### 🧑‍🎓 Disclaimer:
 This summary on DI is based on my understanding of the DI principle (after research) and is for learning purposes.
 It's open for discussion and improvements.
-You can demo source code below.
+You can check out the demo source code below.

 # Dependency Inversion
 ## 🧠 Definition